M0GUR/openob-gui/README.md

 OpenOB-gui is a simple graphical user interface for OpenOB (Open Outside Broadcast), a simple Python/GStreamer based application which implements a highly configurable RTP-based audio link system.
 This application is designed to run on Raspberry with Raspbian 8 (Debian Jessie) and is coded in PHP and requires some system permissions.
 (To modify the interfaces or restart)

+This fork is being used by me (James Harris) to develop a few changes to the project to bring it up to date with Raspbian Stretch and OpenOB 4.0.3

 # Installation

-Install Raspbian Jessie Lite on a SD card: http://downloads.raspberrypi.org/raspbian/images/raspbian-2017-07-05/
+Install Raspbian Stretch Lite on a SD card: https://downloads.raspberrypi.org/raspbian_lite_latest

-Install OpenOB on your Debian system: http://jamesharrison.github.io/openob/tutorial.html#openob-system-basics
+Install OpenOB 4.0.3 or later on your Debian based system:

-**In case of apt problems, remove python-argparse and gstreamer0.10-ffmpeg, these packets are apparently not required.**
+	sudo apt-get install python-gst-1.0 gstreamer1.0-alsa libgstreamer1.0-0 gstreamer1.0-libav gstreamer1.0-doc gstreamer1.0-tools

+	sudo apt-get install gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-plugins-bad gstreamer1.0-plugins-ugly

+	sudo apt-get install python3-pip

+	pip3 install openob

 # Use the good user